robamu-org/rtems-cmake/README.md

 This repository contains the first version of a possible RTEMS CMake build support.
 The intention is to provide most CMake configuration to perform cross-compiling of RTEMS applications and provide a decent starting point for developers which would like to build their RTEMS application with CMake.
 The support has been written as generic as possible.

 This is still a prototype.
 Simple applications have been tested, but it has not been attempted to link an additional library for an application yet.
+The compilation of simple applications was tested on Windows 10 and Ubuntu 20.04

 ## How to use